 - Don’t stuff rubbish in the wrong waste bin.

-Additional rubbish bags or boxes will not be collected by your local council.
-If you think your waste bins are not enough for your household waste, the most responsible way of removing your rubbish out of your house is to rent a dumpster.
+Your local council will not collect additional rubbish bags or boxes.
+If you think your waste bins are not enough for your household waste, renting a dumpster is the most responsible way of removing your rubbish from your house.
 However, there are certain methods you can consider before trying to obtain a bigger bin such as recycling, reusing and repurposing.

 Local council’s basic rules